 Going back to work after what is often up to a year off on maternity leave is tough.
 Many new mums wonder how they could ever go back to that lifestyle, or even be able to sit down long enough to send an email again.
 Then there is the guilt; understandably leaving your baby in the hands of anyone but you is daunting, but it must be done.

 It is important to remember that you are not alone: 67% of working mums experience separation anxiety on their return to work.
-In actual fact, however, it has been proven that babies that attend nurseries go on to achieve significantly better GCSEs which could earn them an extra £27,000 in their careers; so you’re actually doing them a favour returning to work!
+In actual fact, however, it has been proven that babies that attend nurseries go on to achieve significantly better GCSEs which could earn them an extra £27,000 in their careers; so you’re actually doing them a favor returning to work!
 If you’re still not sure, have a look around some of the children’s nurseries in your area and speak to other mums there.
-Many offer an exceptional level of care even from an early age and by seeing this first hand and speaking to others about their experiences it may ease your worrying.
+Many offer an exceptional level of care even from an early age and seeing this firsthand and speaking to others about their experiences may ease your worrying.

-On the career side, with the availability of flexible hours it is incredible how easy it can be to return to the office.
-Gone are the days where motherhood replaces a career; once you have adjusted to leaving your baby it will feel good to have something else to do and get back into.
-This being said, flexible hours are still relatively new in business so make sure your company has access to reliable HR advice and that you are aware of your rights as an employee too.
+On the career side, with the availability of flexible hours, it is incredible how easy it can be to return to the office.
+Gone are the days when motherhood replaces a career; once you have adjusted to leaving your baby it will feel good to have something else to do and get back into.
+This being said flexible hours are still relatively new in the business so make sure your company has access to reliable HR advice and that you are aware of your rights as an employee too.

-If you are returning to work, even if it is from home, expect to be doing a fair amount of working on-the-go between school runs, appointments and meetings.
+If you are returning to work, even if it is from home, expect to be doing a fair amount of work on the go between school runs, appointments, and meetings.
 It is, therefore, a very good idea to invest in a wireless headset that permits hands-free movement which you will be very grateful for.
 Multi-tasking will soon become your biggest strength and it is better to do this with both hands (legs and feet) where possible.
-Much like with travel apps to keep your children busy, it is also a good idea to utilise this technology where possible.
-The dragon dictation app allows you to dictate an email, message or reminder directly into your phone and so can be used through a headset when driving, cooking or even nappy-changing!
+Much like travel apps to keep your children busy, it is also a good idea to utilize this technology where possible.
+The dragon dictation app allows you to dictate an email, message, or reminder directly into your phone and so can be used through a headset when driving, cooking, or even nappy-changing!